Kartik Aaryan's First Look In 'Pati Patni Aur Woh' Becomes A Meme! View The Hilarious Ones Here

 Govt Job Vs Private Job

 This is exactly how the picture makes everyone feel as Kartik Aaryan looks perfectly like a Government employee.
-Twitterati knows how to call a spade a spade when they see it.
+The Twitterati know how to call a spade a spade when they see it.

 |